Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed

-You can get an idea of what you might be able to claim back from our HMRC Tax calculator.
-It takes less than a minute to complete and gives you an instant estimate.
+You can get an estimate of what you could claim back using our military tax calculator.
+It takes barely a minute to complete and gives you an instant figure.

 Preparing for deployment

 I'm about to be deployed, what do I need to do?

-When you're deployed away from home, you've got to be sure your finances are being taken care of.
-For one thing, you'll want a plan for looking after the people you're leaving behind.
-That might mean getting your salary paid into an account they have access to might be a good move, for instance.
+Being deployed away from home means making sure your finances are taken care of.
+Most importantly, you'll need a plan for looking after the people you're leaving behind.
+Having your salary paid into an account they have access to might be a good move, for instance.
 You could use a joint account or set up temporary access for them through a “third party mandate” form.
-Check with your bank to choose your best option.
+Check with your bank to see what your best option is.

 While you're at it, you might want to arrange an overdraft on your account for safety.
 Overdrafts can be are a bit of a double-edged sword if you find yourself relying on them, but in a pinch it’s better to have one you don’t need than not to have one you do.
-This is particularly true if you won’t able to keep tabs on your money while you're away.
-You should also look into setting up Direct Debits for any bills you usually take care of yourself.
-However you decide to sort out your finances, though, make sure you've talked them through with anyone they affect.
+This is particularly true if you won’t able to keep close tabs on your money while you're away.
+Setting up Direct Debits for any bills you usually take care of yourself is a smart move, too.
+Whatever financial decisions you make, be sure to talk them all through with the people they affect.

 Other things to consider:

 - Setting up a will or power of attorney.

-- Decide what to do with your car.
-If it's not coming with you, either make sure it's taxed and insured or get a Statutory Off Road Notice (SORN).
+- Deciding what to do with your car if it's not coming with you.
+Either make sure it's taxed and insured or get a Statutory Off Road Notice (SORN).

-- Check your Personal Accident and Service Life insurance are all set up properly.
+- Check that your Personal Accident and Service Life insurance are all set up properly.

 Food Tax Refunds

 Can MOD Personnel claim a tax rebate for meals?